AnilProlifics/python-bot-a9/README.md

 # python-bot-a9
-A program to automate repetitive gaming task using Python.
+A program to automate repetitive gaming tasks using Python.